FHIR/FSHSchool/content/docs/SUSHI/tips/_index.md

 ## Extension for Profiling BackboneElements

 The `profile-element` extension can be used to profile a BackboneElement by pointing at another BackboneElement defined elsewhere.
 This is typically used to indicate that constraints on the target of a contentReference should be applied to all the references as well.
-For example, the following snippet indicates the all recursive references to `Questionnaire.item` (e.g., `Questionnaire.item.item`) should conform to the same constraints as the original `Questionnaire.item` in this profile:
+For example, the following snippet indicates that all recursive references to `Questionnaire.item` (e.g., `Questionnaire.item.item`) should conform to the same constraints as the original `Questionnaire.item` in this profile:

 ```
 Profile: MyQuestionnaire